IMMEDIATE MANAGEMENT OF LIFE-THREATENING PROBLEMS

 Provide supplemental oxygen in order to maintain pulse oximetry greater than 92%.
 Patients with profound mental status changes or hypoxia unresponsive to noninvasive ventilation may require intubation.
 Early on, arterial blood gas samples may show a respiratory alkalosis, with a metabolic acidosis becoming more prominent as the disease state progresses.

 B. Establish Adequacy of Circulation

 Adequate intravenous access should be obtained early on and consideration could be given to placing a central line, but it is not always necessary and should not be an absolute priority.
 Crystalloid infusion should be given if the patient is without signs of volume overload.
 Bedside ultrasound of the inferior vena cava (IVC) along with echocardiography can be used to help determine volume status and further need for volume versus vasopressors.
 The current vasopressor of choice is norepinephrine.
 Routine use of low-dose (“renal protective”) dopamine is not recommended.
 An arterial line should be considered for all patients receiving vasopressors.

 Traditional clinical measures of perfusion (urine output, capillary refill, tachycardia) may miss hypoperfusion in a significant number of patients.
-In patients with systolic pressure less than 90 after adequate volume, ...
+In patients with systolic pressure less ...